Unexplored – The Far North; Thailand, Laos and Vietnam

-This northern Indochina tour will offer you the chance to journey overland through some of these remote, rarely-visited, but truly spectacular regions, from Thailand’s infamous Golden Triangle, across the dramatic mountains and forests of Northern Laos and into the lush valleys and high peaks of Northwest Vietnam, inhabited by myriad, still very traditional hill-tribe groups.
+This northern Indochina tour will offer you the chance to journey overland through some of these remote, rarely-visited, but truly spectacular regions, from Thailand’s infamous Golden Triangle, across the dramatic mountains and forests of Northern Laos and into the lush valleys and high peaks of Northwest Vietnam, inhabited by myriad, still very traditional, hill-tribe minorities.

-Travel from northern Thailand’s charming Chiang Mai to UNESCO World Heritage Luang Prabang, the enigmatic Plain of Jars, awesome limestone scenery and famous Vieng Xai Caves of remote Hua Phan Province.
+Travel from northern Thailand’s charming Chiang Mai to UNESCO World Heritage sites Luang Prabang and the enigmatic Plain of Jars and the explore the Hidden City of the famous Vieng Xai Caves.
 Crossing the Lao Vietnam border at Nam Meo we’ll continue to Pu Luong National Park, the spectacular rice terraces of Mu Cang Chai and the picturesque old French Hill station of Sapa all set amid the awe-inspiring mountains (the Tonkinese Alps to the French) and myriad hill-tribe villages of northwestern Vietnam.
-From here a night sleeper train takes to our final destination – and also World Heritage-listed site – the Vietnamese capital of Hanoi.

-For those with an extra couple of days to spare then why not add on a 2 day, 1-night extension to fabulous Halong Bay with an overnight stay onboard a traditional-style junk?
+Our tour finishes in the Vietnamese capital – also World Heritage-listed – Hanoi offering, for those with an extra couple of days to spare, the possibility of adding on a 2 day, 1-night extension to fabulous Halong Bay with an overnight stay onboard a traditional-style wooden junk.